Bob Sheppard: Retirement

 At age 95, health issues began to take their toll: In 2006, Sheppard missed his first Yankees home opener since 1951 after injuring his hip.
 He was back in time for the next homestand, but it marked the beginning of a slow but inexorable deterioration of his health over the next two seasons.
 He called what turned out to be his final game, a 10–2 win over Seattle, on September 5, 2007.
 The last player he introduced was the Mariners' Ben Broussard, who made the final out of the game.
 The following week, he was hospitalized with a bronchial infection, forcing him to miss the final homestand and the AL Division Series against Cleveland, thus ending his streak of 121 consecutive postseason games at Yankee Stadium.
 Although he signed a new two-year contract with the Yankees in March 2008, and he particularly looked forward to announcing the 2008 All-Star Game, which was played at Yankee Stadium, he missed the entire 2008 season.
 He also reluctantly admitted that he lacked sufficient strength to call the final game at the original ballpark on September 21, 2008.
 "I don't have my best stuff", he said.
 Sheppard's recorded voice did announce the starting lineups for that final game, a 7–3 victory over the Baltimore Orioles.
 Jim Hall replaced him for the 2008 season, and Paul Olden took over when the Yankees moved to the new ballpark in 2009.

 Two weeks after his 99th birthday in 2009, the day after the Yankees defeated Philadelphia to win their 27th World Series, Sheppard officially announced his retirement as the Yankees' public address announcer.
 "I have no plans of coming back", he told MLB.com.
 "Time has passed me by, I think.
 I had a good run for it.
 I enjoyed doing what I did.
 I don't think, at my age, I'm going to suddenly regain the stamina that is really needed if you do the job and do it well."

 Death

-Sheppard died at his home in Baldwin, New York, on July 11, 2010, three months and nine days shy of his 100th birthday, and two days before the death of owner George Steinbrenner.
+Sheppard died at his home in Baldwin, New York, on July 11, 2010, at the age of 99.
 In announcing his father's death, Sheppard's son Paul said, "I know St. Peter will now recruit him.
 If you're lucky enough to go to Heaven, you'll be greeted by a voice saying, 'Good afternoon, ladies and gentlemen.
 Welcome to Heaven!'"